Tigris–Euphrates river system: Mesopotamian Marshes

 The Mesopotamian Marshes in southern Iraq were historically the largest wetland ecosystem of Western Eurasia.
 The aquatic vegetation includes reeds, rushes, and papyrus, which support numerous species.
 Areas around the Tigris and the Euphrates are very fertile.
 Marshy land is home to water birds, some stopping here while migrating, and some spending the winter in these marshes living off the lizards, snakes, frogs, and fish.
 Other animals found in these marshes are water buffalo, two endemic rodent species, antelopes and gazelles and small animals such as the jerboa and several other mammals.
-The wetland birds Basra reed warbler (Acrocephalus griseldis) and Iraq babbler (Argya altirostris) are endemic to the Mesopotamian Marshes.
+The wetland birds Basra reed warbler (Acrocephalus griseldis) and Iraq babbler (Argya altirostris) are native to the Mesopotamian Marshes.
 The Basra reed warbler is endangered.
 Another wetland endemic species, Bunn's short-tailed bandicoot rat (Nesokia bunnii), is possibly extinct.

 Their drainage began in the 1950s, to reclaim land for agriculture and oil exploration.
 Saddam Hussein extended this work in the late 1980s and early 1990s, as part of ecological warfare against the Marsh Arabs, a rebellious group of people in Baathist Iraq.
 However, with the breaching of the dikes by local communities after the 2003 invasion of Iraq and the ending of a four-year drought that same year, the process has been reversed and the marshes have experienced a substantial rate of recovery.
 The permanent wetlands now cover more than 50% of pre-1970s levels, with a remarkable regrowth of the Hammar and Hawizeh Marshes and some recovery of the Central Marshes.